The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 3. Find Your Goal Mate:

-Consider joining an online goal support group or starting a Facebook group for like-minded friends who are working toward their goals.
-But be selective with the “goal mates” you choose.
+Consider talking to like-minded friends who are working toward their goals.
+But be selective about the “goal mates” you choose.
 It’s not enough to just get words of encouragement.
 If you truly want to reach your big goal, your partner or support team has to hold you accountable for meeting your mini goals.